lucasvolkmer/d2l-en-branch/chapter_preliminaries/probability.md

 Because we generated the data from a fair die, we know that each outcome has true probability $\frac{1}{6}$, roughly $0.167$, so the above output estimates look good.

-Como geramos os dados de um dado justo, sabemos que cada resultado tem probabilidade real $ \ frac {1} {6} $, cerca de $ 0,167 $, portanto, as estimativas de saída acima parecem boas.
+Como geramos os dados de um dado justo, sabemos que cada resultado tem probabilidade real $\frac{1}{6}$, cerca de $0,167$, portanto, as estimativas de saída acima parecem boas.

 We can also visualize how these probabilities converge over time towards the true probability.
 Let us conduct 500 groups of experiments where each group draws 10 samples.